bernt-matthias/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 >    - "Input file" to `Community profile` output of `MetaPhlAn2`
 >
 > 2. **KRONA pie chart** {% icon tool %} with
->    - "What is the type of your input data" as `MetaPhlan`
+>    - "What is the type of your input data" as `tabular`
 >    - "Input file" to the output of `Format MetaPhlAn2`
 >
 {: .hands_on}